 Research is at the core of Trinity Laban's mission and informs our teaching activity.
 Staff research centres around: choreography, composition and performance; theoretical approaches to music, dance and related artforms; connections with the cognitive sciences; performance science and music psychology; arts pedagogy.
 Trinity Laban offers an established Research Degree Programme and we regularly host conferences and symposia relating to research into the performing arts, together with a regular research seminar series and practice-based events.

-Dr Jonathan Owen Clark
+Professor Jonathan Owen Clark

 Head of Research